liudmyla-zaviriukha/stylesheet-manager/readme.txt

 This tool allows you to print selected stylesheets to inline styles.

-**Warning: This plugin makes it easy to break your site.
-Don't use this unless you know what you're doing.**

 = How to use =

 Once the plugin is activated, browse to any page on the front of your site.
 An Assets link will appear on the top right of the admin bar.
 Click that to view and manage all assets.